Solution-locale/solutionlocale.ca/README.md

 WIP.
 Come back later please!

 # Changelog
+# Next
+- Can delete a place from the moderation queue.

 # 1.3.1 (2020-03-21)
 - Fixed cases where a place could be duplicate with same slug.